athalhammer/erdi8-py/README.md

 ### Advanced (random)
 Also see documentation of Python's integrated [`random`](https://docs.python.org/3/library/random.html) and [`secrets`](https://docs.python.org/3/library/secrets.html) modules, in particular for `random`: "The pseudo-random generators of this module should not be used for security purposes.
-For security or cryptographic uses, see the `secrets` module.".
+For security or cryptographic uses, see the `secrets` module".
 In any case, you should know what you are doing.

 `random` module: